Debates about stablecoins at the World Economic Forum

 Dominant Dollar Coins

-Cryptocurrency representatives from the US are demanding that the US administration lift the existing ban on interest on stablecoins.
-In the course of greater tokenization of assets, such as real estate, government bonds, or funds, this will develop naturally, predicted Bill Winters, Group CEO of Standard Chartered Bank.
+The cryptocurrency representatives from the USA are demanding that the US administration lift the existing ban on interest on stablecoins.
+In the course of greater tokenization of assets, for example, of real estate, government bonds, or funds, this will develop naturally, predicted Bill Winters, Group CEO of Standard Chartered Bank.

-According to the crypto bankers, established investment firms like Blackrock or Apollo want to offer fund shares in the form of tokens in the future.
+According to the crypto bankers, established investment companies such as Blackrock or Apollo want to offer fund shares in the form of tokens in the future.
 The Belgian financial service provider Euroclear is also driving forward corresponding projects.
 Tokens for real estate and funds offer companies new sources of liquidity and smaller investors easier access to financial market products, explained Valérie Urbain, CEO of Euroclear, in Davos.

 Flight into (Dollar) Stablecoins